-Mrs A Simmons teaches Kestrel Class from Monday through to Wednesday and Mrs Nicholls teaches Kestrel class on Thursdays and Fridays.
+Mrs A Simmons teaches Kestrel Class from Monday through to Thursday and Mrs Nicholls teaches Kestrel class on Fridays.
 Mrs Simmons coordinates our maths curriculum.

 Mrs Mayes also supports Kestrel Class.

 Morning Break 10.45am

 Start of Afternoon Session 1.15pm